Douglas2Code/Text2Seg/README.md

 ## <a name="GettingStarted"></a>Getting Started

-You can test the Text2Seg on text2seg.ipynb notebook.
+You can test the Text2Seg on demo.ipynb notebook.

 ## Citing Text2Seg